kavirtudez/dove-quiz/README.md

 3.  **Upload Images (Optional/Integrated)**: For precise analysis, you might be prompted to upload photos for our AI to determine your hair and skin type.
 4.  **Get Your Persona & Recommendations**: Once the quiz is complete, you\'ll be assigned a unique care persona.
 5.  **Discover Your Dove Regimen**: Receive personalized recommendations for Dove shampoos, conditioners, and soaps that best suit your profile and persona.
+6.  **Chat with Tita Glow**: For more detailed advice, click the chat button to speak with our AI assistant who can provide customized recommendations.

 ## Project Structure